 Painful memories and resentments often work together and while they can certainly result from recent experiences I think we all know just how far back they can stretch.

-Resentments are emotionally taxing and quite destructive.
-Invariably the focus is some form of injustice or unfairness we feel burdened with, but the effect is that we are unwilling or unable to let it go, perhaps in misjudged belief that our quest to be right will somehow culminate in a resolution of these same hurtful emotions?
+Resentments are emotionally taxing, quite destructive and work against any attempt to become calm.
+Invariably the focus is some form of injustice or unfairness we feel burdened with, but the effect is that we are unwilling or unable to let it go.
+Perhaps this is due to the misjudged belief that our quest to be right will somehow culminate in a resolution of these same hurtful emotions?

-Our own set of beliefs can be quite powerful, and despite the fact they are simply beliefs, we come to accept them as truths, which in turn can affect our behaviour.
+Our own set of beliefs can be quite powerful, and despite the fact they are simply beliefs, we come to accept them as truths, which in turn can affect how we act.
 Many people with anxiety and depression experience a lot of anger and resentment, but sometimes are unable to articulate why.

 It’s important to see resentments and painful memories for what they are.
 That is, they are in the past, and while they may be affecting you still, you cannot change the past.
 Resentment is a powerful emotion that leads people astray.
 It distorts thinking and puts a bias towards the negative which only encourages worry and anxiety.